top of page

 About

-Gwyneth Rix is a Canadian-American mezzo-soprano born and raised in the Greater Philadelphia area.
-While she began her formal musical studies at the age of six as a pianist, she has been singing her whole life.
-When she began voice lessons at the age of thirteen, she quickly switched her concentration to singing.
-In 2017, Gwyneth was the youngest ever singer to join Vox Ama Deus.
+While she began her formal musical studies at the age of six as a pianist, Gwyneth has been singing her whole life.
+She quickly switched her concentration to singing after beginning voice lessons at 13.
+In 2017, Gwyneth was the youngest-ever singer to join Philadelphia’s Vox Ama Deus ensemble.
 She later went on to attend the Philadelphia International Music Festival in 2018, the Bel Canto Institute in Florence in 2019, and the Washington National Opera Institute in 2021.
 She made her operatic debut in January of 2020 as the titular character in Amahl and the Night Visitors.
 That same year, she won an encouragement award in her region of the Schmidt Vocal Competition, of which she would be a finalist in 2021.
 Throughout high school, Gwyneth was consistently involved with both the Delaware Valley Opera Company and the Harriton Theater Company.

 In rehearsal for Young Frankenstein the Musical -a Fine Work of Art